 I don’t think I’ve heard hedge fund in a song…

 M: My dad was an investment banker.
 He passed away when I was eighteen, but that song revolves around and is based on some of his life.
-He studied classics at an Ivy league school and so the reference to Joseph Campbell, that’s what we took the video from.
+He studied classics at an Ivy League school, so the reference to Joseph Campbell that’s what we took the video from.
 We wanted it to be an antihero’s journey.
-All 17 points of Campbell’s hero journey… we wanted to make them super menial tasks with an incredibly small reward for each task.
-It symbolizes what the song is about which is nature versus nurture.
+For all 17 points of Campbell’s hero journey… we wanted to make them super menial tasks with an incredibly small reward for each task.
+It symbolizes what the song is about, which is nature versus nurture.

 MB: It has that L.A. gloom feel to it, too.
-Like that sort of chewing the fat feeling to it.
+Like that chewing-the-fat feeling to it.

-You mention some of your references as Jeff Lynne, Tame Impala, and Kendick Lamar, which I thought was an interesting, if not bizarre, trio.
+You mention some of your references as Jeff Lynne, Tame Impala, and Kendrick Lamar, which I thought was an interesting, if not bizarre, trio.

-K: We grew up on a lot of sixties and seventies pop and rock.
+K: We grew up on many sixties and seventies pop and rock.
 It’s ingrained in our sensibilities.
-I feel like what happened, what is more often the case with people who are raised on music of a different era, is you kind of, it becomes difficult for them to identify with contemporary music.
+I feel like what happened, what is more often the case with people who are raised on the music of a different era, is you kind of it becomes difficult for them to identify with contemporary music.

-We feel like there’s a ton of contemporary music that not only do we identify with, but it also really inspires us.
+We feel like there’s a ton of contemporary music that not only we identify with but also inspires us.
 I think that our influences ended up being all over the map.
-I think the conversations we have most about is what people are doing within the context of our times and what technology they’re utilizing and how they’re recording themselves.
+I think the conversations we have most about what people are doing within the context of our times, what technology they’re utilizing, and how they’re recording themselves.